CliMA/ClimaCoupler.jl/docs/design-doc/boundary_fluxes.md

 *Currently, we are using the first approach as it facilitates prototyping (since all flux calculations are contained within the custom BC), but when optimising for performance we will compare both approaches.*

-## State passing for flux calculation
+## State passing for full SVAT scheme flux calculation
 - should we pass last timestep or some average of the last coupling timestep?
 TBD

 ## Domain partition
-- this is done via regridding onto an exchange grid - see [regrigging](regridding.md)
+- this is done via regridding onto an overlaping mesh - see [regrigging](regridding.md)

 # Plan
 - example for optimally estimating atmos state (average or interpolation) for land state calculation (not fluxes) *[not high priority]*